TEALSK12/apcsa-public/curriculum/README.md

   2. Where lecture activities have been suggested (_e.g._ think-pair-shares), consider embedding questions into your lesson plans.

-  3. Save class competitions for in-class, and leave reading and easy Practice-it, self check, and worksheet exercises for home review.
+  3. Save class competitions for in-class, and leave reading and self check, and worksheet exercises for home review.

 - As you read through the lesson plans, you will find several classroom teaching activities and